Nitrokey/nethsm-pkcs11/README.md

 - in plain text in the configuration `password: "mypassword"`
 - in an environment variable read by the module with the `env:` prefix : `env:ENV_STORING_THE_PASSWORD`
 - via the login function of pkcs11, example for pcks11-tool : `pkcs11-tool --module libnethsm_pkcs11.so -p opPassphrase`
-  To provide the the admin password you need to use `--so-pin` istead : `pkcs11-tool --module libnethsm_pkcs11.so --login --login-type so --so-pin Administrator`
+  To provide the the admin password you need to use `--so-pin` instead : `pkcs11-tool --module libnethsm_pkcs11.so --login --login-type so --so-pin Administrator`

 If the password of an user is not set in the configuration file a login will be required to provide the password (3rd method).

-A NetHSM that is not operational is considered as a slot wit the token not present.
+A NetHSM that is not operational is considered as a slot with the token not present.

 ## Building